The Layoff Lady

 Why are you looking for a new job?

 Companies are interested in why you want to make a change.
-They may also be leery if they perceive that you have made many changes within a short time.
+They might also be leery if they perceive that you have made many changes within a short time.
 They may be wondering if how they are promoting the position is working.
 They may just want to see if you trash your previous/current employer or are respectful.
 Again, be truthful, stay positive, and keep it short.

 • Bad answer: My last company was a financial nightmare and I got fired.